attmod/proto0/README.md

 - [ ] defining target functions that validate the actions.
 They return TRUE once the action is successful
   - this is a second stage, for point/reach/grasp level, not action
 - [ ] defining a set of visual features needed for achieving the actions.
 Input to the action modules
+  - Bekkering: color, orientation, position
 - [ ] defining a rate for each perception/action module
   - (current VGA camera setup tops out at 640x480 with 15fps on the real robot)
   - try to include graphs with delays introduced at each stage (Gannt-style)
-  - when using rfmodules: try parametrisation of the update rate
+  - [x] when using rfmodules: try parametrisation of the update rate
 - [ ] defining cost functions for each perception/action module
+  - [ ] reaction time between object teleport (see below) and start of the processing in each module until the action is locked
 - [ ] create simulation for playing the actions and showing the evolution of validate and cost functions
+  - [ ] teleport objects of interest into the robot's viewport
 - [ ] (optional) statistics of cost functions respect to the different actions

 # Running